vmware-archive/nsxraml/md-version/nsxvapi.md

 You can use the configuration details as reference to configure the IPSec VPN parameters and the BGP neighbor on the third-party VPN Gateway at the peer site.
 For a policy-based IPSec VPN site, BGP neighbor configuration is not applicable.

+**Note:** The Pre-shared Key (PSK) in IPSec VPN configuration is a shared secret or sensitive data in plain text format.
+This pre-shared key must be kept securely according to the client security policy.

 **Method history:**